raphaelmuzzi/DataScience-Analytics/Python/Py_TimeSeries_AirPassengers/README.md

 - Forecasted flight numbers for 1961
 - Evaluation metrics (MAE, RMSE, BIC and AIC)
 - Plot of observed and forecasted values with confidence intervals

+If you liked the project, don't forget to give the repository a ⭐!
+Improvement suggestions are very welcome!
+Thank you! :)

+<PT-BR> Se gostou do projeto, não esqueça de dar uma ⭐ no repositório! e seguir o Alon Pinheiro e a Hashtag treinamentos

+Sugestões de melhoria são muito bem-vindas!
+Obrigado! :)